BostonBSD/financials/README.md

 It might be useful to create a watch list that displays a list of stocks and their stats [one per row], the current RSI, whether it is an upward or downward trend, and an indicator string, updating maybe every 4 or 5 seconds [save the historical data on the first fetch operation].

-An RSS news reader that displays any current pertinent news in a plaintext format for listed stocks [Nasdaq RSS Feeds looks like a promising news source].
+An RSS news reader that displays any current pertinent news in a plaintext format for listed stocks [Nasdaq RSS Feeds looks like a promising news source.
+GMarkup looks like a useful library].

 Conversion to Gtk4 after an XML file creation application is developed [they aren't developing glade any longer].

 Other pattern indicators such as Williams %R, MACD, the moving average crossover, Commodity Channel Index, stochastic oscillator, etc.

+Migration to more Gnomish datatypes and style, etc.  I started this project to learn C [coming from a C++ background] and Gtk, now that we're entering beta mode, it's time to make it more canonical.

 ----------------------------------------------------------